bakame-php/dice-roller/README.md

 ### Rollable

-Any object that can be rolled MUST implements the `Rollable` interface.
-Typically, dices, collection and modifiers all implement this interface.
+To be rollable, objects MUST implements the `Bakame\DiceRoller\Rollable` interface.

 ```php
 <?php